Get a Library Card

 Request Books and Other Materials

-The Mercer Library is part of the Merlin network of libraries, and can order any items in the Merlin Catalog to be delivered for our patrons.
+The Mercer Library is part of the Northern Waters Library Network, and can order any items in the NWLN Catalog to be delivered for our patrons.
 We receive deliveries from our partner libraries three times per week.

 For items not found in the Merlin catalog, including copies of journal and magazine articles, interlibrary loan services are available.
 Items can often be obtained through WisCat – the catalog of public and academic libraries in Wisconsin.
 There is no charge for interlibrary loan.
 Contact our library staff for more information.